ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 and filename safe alphabet with no padding defined in sections 5 and 3.2 of
 {{!RFC4648}}.

-In the remainder of this document, we use the tokens in the table above to refer to error types, rather than the full URNs.
+In the remainder of this document, the tokens in the table above are used to refer to error types, rather than the full URNs.
 For example, an "error of type 'unrecognizedMessage'" refers to an error document with "type" value "urn:ietf:params:ppm:dap:error:unrecognizedMessage".